AlexCitrus/ownProjects/README.md

 ## Welcome to my Github Page!

-This is where I put all my own projects.
+This is where I put all my personal projects.

 - [Tic Tac Toe](./TicTacToe/index.html)